Offshoring Private Health Information

 Do you know how your EMR, EHR, or other vendors handle your patient information?
 Here’s why your data may be less protected than you think—and why the liability may rest with you.

-Electronic Medical Records (EMR) and Electronic Health Records (HER) systems include many built-in privacy and security features, including passwords, screen time-outs, encryption.
+Electronic Medical Records (EMR) and Electronic Health Records (HER) systems include many built-in privacy and security features, including passwords, screen time-outs, and encryption.
 When you search for a system vendor, you probably know the importance of such features.
 After all, guarding Protected Health Information (PHI) is key to remaining HIPAA compliant and avoiding costly violations.

 What you may not know is whether a vendor uses third-party services—such as data storage—located overseas, a concept known as offshoring.
 Why does it matter?
 If your practice contracts with a company that offshores data, your patients’ private health information could end up outside a locked system.